louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="search-sort-filter"></a>
 #### Search: Sort filter
-You can specifiy the order filter on a **raw or transliterated** field.
+You can specify the order filter on a **raw or transliterated** field.

 * **URL**